Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: Validation

 \subsection{Validating \capish outputs}

 Before any cosmological analysis, we can explore how \capish outputs compare to the theoretical prediction of cluster counts and cluster masses (see Appendix \ref{app:likelihood_standard}).
-For the redshift bin $0.2 < z < 0.5$ and in 7 richness bins, we show in \figreff{fig:capish_outputs_mass} (left panel, upper plot) the bias between the mean \capish-counts (averaged over 100 simulations) and a analytical count prediction in \eqreff{eq:nth_richness_redshift_bins}, that is computed without accounting for selection function with fiducial parameters listed in \tabreff{tab:default_capish} (the underlying halo mass definition used through this work is $M_{\rm 200m}$, and we used the \citet{Tinker_2010} halo mass function).
-For the simplest case (no selection function), \capish counts are in good agreement with the theoretical prediction.
-Accounting for the selection function\footnote{The fiducial selection function parameters in \tabreff{tab:default_capish} are chosen such that the cluster catalogue is increasingly purer at high richness, with $50\%$ purity at a richness $\lambda=5$. }, we see that adding purity to \capish simulations affects the recovered counts at low richness, by adding fake clusters.
-We also see that adding photometric redshift induces a 2-3$\%$ bias with respect to the true redshift case. \figreff{fig:capish_outputs_mass} (left panel, lower plot), we see that the variance of \capish counts is in good agreement with the analytical prediction of cluster count variance, accounting for Poisson noise and SSC in \eqreff{eq:covariance}.
+For the redshift bin $0.2 < z < 0.5$ and in seven richness bins, we show in Fig. \ref{fig:capish_outputs_mass} (left panel, upper plot) the bias between the mean \capish-counts (averaged over 100 simulations) and an analytical count prediction in \eqreff{eq:nth_richness_redshift_bins}, which is computed without accounting for selection function with fiducial parameters listed in \tabreff{tab:default_capish} (the underlying halo mass definition used throughout this work is $M_{\rm 200m}$, and we used the \citet{Tinker_2010} halo mass function).
+For the simplest case (no selection function) \capish counts are in good agreement with the theoretical prediction.
+Accounting for the selection function\footnote{The fiducial selection function parameters in \tabreff{tab:default_capish} are chosen such that the cluster catalog is increasingly purer at higher richnesses, with $50\%$ purity at richness $\lambda_{\rm obs}=5$. }, we see that adding purity to \capish simulations affects the recovered counts at low richness, by adding fake clusters.
+We also see that adding photometric redshift (with $\sigma_{\rm PZ}(z) = 0.02(1+z)$, and $b(z) = 0$ in \eqreff{eq:photometric_redshift}) induces a 2-3$\%$ bias with respect to the true redshift case.
+In Figure \ref{fig:capish_outputs_mass} (left panel, lower plot), we see that the variance of \capish counts is in good agreement with the analytical prediction of the cluster count variance, accounting for Poisson noise and SSC in \eqreff{eq:covariance}.